Akinori-F-Ebihara/LLLR_toymodel/README.md

-# LLLR: Toy-model
+# Loss for Log-Likelihood Ratio Loss for the probability density ratio estimation
+This article supplements our paper, [Deep Neural Networks for the Sequential Probability Ratio Test on Non-i.i.d.
+Data Series](https://arxiv.org/abs/2006.05587).
+Below we test whether the proposed Loss for Log-Likelihood Ratio Loss (LLLR) can help a neural network estimating the true probability density ratio.
+Providing ground-trugh probability density ratio was difficult in the original paper: this was because it was prohibitive to find the true probability distribution out of the public databases that contain real-world scenes.

+Thus, we create a toy-model estimating the probability density ratio of the two multivariate Gaussian distribution.
+Experimental results show that a multi-layer perceptron (MLP) trained with the proposed LLLR achieves smaller estimation error than an MLP with crossentropy (CE)-loss.

+## Requirements
+This article is best read with the Chrome browser with [MathJax Plugin for GitHub](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en).

+## Experimental Settings
 In this article, we test whether the proposed LLLR can help a neural network estimating the true log-likelihood ratio.
 The inputs and networks are simplified to multidimensional Gaussian random variables and a 3-layer fully-connected network with nonlinear activation, respectively.

 A simple 3-layer fully connected network performing the density ratio estimation using the loss for log-likelihood ratio estimation (LLLR).

-The structure of this project is inherited from [the SPRT-TANDEM code](https://github.com/TaikiMiyagawa/SPRT-TANDEM).

-## Requirements
-This article is best read with the Chrome browser with [MathJax Plugin for GitHub](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en).

-## Experimental Settings
 Our experimental settings are based on Sugiyama et al. 2008, "Direct importance estimation for covariate shift adaptation":

 Let $p_0(x)$ be the $d$-dimensional Gaussian density with mean $(a, 0, 0, ..., 0)$ and covariance identity, and $p_1(x)$ be the $d$-dimensional Gaussian density with mean $(0, a, 0, ..., 0)$ and covariance identity.